Daiver/awesome-papers/README.md

 - A Practical Guide to Support Vector Classification - a practical guide to support vector classifivation (lol)

 - Pegasos: Primal Estimated sub-GrAdient SOlver for SVM - description of good SGD based SVM learning algorithm with good theorethical properties

+- Training a Support Vector Machine in the Primal - algorithm for solving primal version of SVM problem via smooth loss and Newton algorithm.